stormlovetao/xQTLimp/README.md

 #### 3. xQTL summary statistics
 This file gives summary statistics associated with pairs of variants and molecular traits.
 The xQTL file should start with a line that contains column names – chromosome , molecular_ID, variant_pos , ref_allele , alt_allele , z_statistics ...(optional columns),followed by lines of data entries.
 Each field of data entries must be separated by white spaces. </br>
-*Note:* xQTLImp only handle cis-xQTL associations, so variant and molecule should be on the some chromosome. </br>
 ##### Example:
 `chromosome` | `molecular_ID` | `variant_pos` | `ref_allele` | `alt_allele` | `z_statistics`
 --|--|--|--|--|--